 - Larynx (voice box)

-Therefore, frequent alcohol users should be screened for cancer as well as other disorders associated with risk-taking behaviors.
+Therefore, frequent alcohol users should be screened for cancer and other disorders associated with risk-taking behaviors.

 Treatment Options for Alcohol Use Disorder

-In addition to upcoming stem cell treatment possibilities, there are several methods — often used together — to treat alcohol use disorder.
+In addition to upcoming stem cell treatment possibilities, several methods are often used together to treat alcohol use disorder.
 They include:

 - Inpatient treatment programs: The patient stays at a residential treatment center for an integrated treatment approach.